-'Tired all the time' is a popular phrase given by patients to their family doctors.
-Tiredness or fatigue is a common problem.
+'Tired all the time' is a popular complaint; tiredness and fatigue are common problems.
 Often, it is not a medical issue but one that can be reversed by a change of lifestyle.

 - Fatigue is also known as tiredness, reduced energy, physical or mental exhaustion, or lack of motivation.

-- To diagnose fatigue, a doctor will ask questions and take a sleep history, and may perform a physical examination and blood and urine tests.
+- To diagnose the reasons for fatigue, a doctor will ask questions and take a sleep history, and may perform a physical examination and blood and urine tests.

 - Treatment is focused on the underlying cause of tiredness.

-Fatigue is a common experience - we all feel tired occasionally - but this is not usually due to disease.
-There are numerous medical and non-medical causes of fatigue, including personal dietary and lifestyle habits.1,2,4
+Fatigue is a common experience - all humans become tired.
+However, this is not usually due to disease.
+There are numerous medical and non-medical causes of fatigue, including personal dietary and lifestyle habits.

-The following is a list of factors that can contribute to fatigue, either alone or in combination, demonstrating just how varied the causes can be:1
+The following factors can contribute to fatigue, either alone or in combination:

-- Psychological and psychosocial - e.g., stress, anxiety and depression
+- Psychological and psychosocial - stress, anxiety, and depression.

-- Physical - e.g., anemia, diabetes, glandular fever, and cancer
+- Physical - anemia, diabetes, glandular fever, and cancer.

-- Physiological - e.g., pregnancy, breastfeeding, inadequate rest or sleep, and excessive exercise.
+- Physiological - pregnancy, breast-feeding, inadequate sleep, and excessive exercise.